m21ark/es/docs/ProductVision.md

 ### Ingoing
  - Find other Erasmus students
    - You can find other Erasmus students in your university and communicate with them.
- - Discover Porto
-   - The app will help you find cool places to visit and many fun activities to do in the city.

 ### Outgoing
  - Show destination options
      - The user will be able to see a list of the foreign universities.
-The information can be filtered and ordered by course, country, rating etc. Thus, providing a better user experience
+The information can be filtered and ordered by course, country, etc. Thus, providing a better user experience
  - University and City Reviews
-     - The app can provide reviews from other students about other colleges and cities (get information from drive)
+     - The app can provide reviews from other students about other colleges and cities
  - Paperwork
     - This section will help the student know what are the steps required in order to sign up to Erasmus and provide information related to travel documentation
- - Lodging
-    - Simple section that suggests different places where you can find housing.

-### Other low priority features
- - Include foreign exchange students from other mobility projects

 <br>